 “Be strong and courageous (name).
 Do not be afraid or terrified because of them, for the LORD your God goes with you (name); he will never leave you (name) nor forsake you” (NIV).

-By the way, you can pray for your children or spouse using these scriptures by adding their name in the parentheses.
-This works wonders when you are fearful about something they are facing.
+By the way, you can pray (and fast)* for your children or spouse using these scriptures by adding their names in the parentheses.
+This works wonders when you are fearful about something they are experiencing at the moment.

 2. Believe God and do it scared